 How much weight gain is appropriate while I am pregnant?

-Although women feel hungrier in pregnancy, eating for two is not necessary.
+Although you may feel hungrier in pregnancy, eating for two is not necessary.
 Nor is it a time to diet, so let your appetite guide you.
 If you feel hungry, healthy snacks like yoghurt, fruit, washed vegetable sticks, nuts, wholegrain crackers and cheese, and fruit smoothies are great options.

 Putting on weight is natural and will help you breastfeed well.
 The extra weight often comes off when breastfeeding if you maintain a balanced diet.
 The weight gained in pregnancy is caused by your developing baby, placenta and the amniotic fluid, along with increases in volume of your own body (uterus, breasts, blood and cell fluid and fat stores).

 Too much weight gain during pregnancy can increase the chances of high blood pressure, gestational diabetes and having a big baby.
-Having a big baby can lead to birth complications.
+Having a big baby can increase the chance of birth complications.
 Too little weight gain during pregnancy can cause premature birth and a low birthweight baby.
 Gaining the right amount of weight for your body size increases the chances of you having a healthy pregnancy, normal birth and a healthy baby.

 It is not recommended to lose weight during pregnancy.

-Keeping track of how much weight you gain is an important part of your pregnancy.
+Keeping track of how much weight you gain is an important part of your pregnancy and your midwife or doctor will check your weight at your antenatal appointments.
 The amount of weight you should gain depends on your weight before getting pregnant.
 If you know your normal pre-pregnancy weight, you can calculate your BMI (body mass index) and use the table below to work out what a healthy weight gain should be for you.

 Recommended weight gain according to pre-pregnancy BMI